Plant-strong diets and children: a healthy diet for life

 It's never too early to think about good nutrition

 Your diet during pregnancy and your infant's diet during the first year of life can help protect your child's health into adulthood.
 It is therefore of utmost importance that during pregnancy you and your baby are provided with good nutrition.
 Of course, you know that already.
 Perhaps what you don't know is that research strongly supports vegan nutrition for babies and children.

 Time for some scientific stuff.
 Please bear with us.

 Healthy infants can thrive on well-planned vegan diets.
 If you cannot breastfeed your baby, use properly formulated commercial soya infant formula (by law, infant formula is fortified with vitamin D3.
 Formula is the only safe alternative to breast milk, even though the vitamin D3 is from lanolin, a derivative from sheep).
 If necessary, your family doctor can refer you to a trained expert called a registered dietitian.
 See also this dietary guide prepared by a registered dietitian for The Vegan Society.

 At the age of one year, most babies are ready to enjoy family meals (without salty seasonings) and drinks such as fortified plant milks.
-Carry on offering breast milk or commercial infant formula to your child up to two years old.
+Carry on offering breast milk or commercial infant formula to your child until they are at least two years old.

 What about calcium?

 We need calcium as one of the nutrients for healthy bones.
 Give your older child foods such as calcium-fortified plant milks, breakfast cereals and some calcium-set tofu to meet the calcium recommendations for their age group.